Table of Contents

 Derived from the term “chef de cuisine”, the word “chef” refers to the head, or the director of the kitchen responsible for creating the menu, supervising workers, and preparing delicious meals for food lovers in a restaurant, hotel, or resort.
 There are a wide variety of chefs out there each with their unique types, names, skills, roles, and responsibilities.

-Types of Chefs You Need to Know
+Different Types of Chefs You Need to Know

 As you know the definition and the meaning of the word chef, it’s time we explored the types of chiefs.
-Following are the top 8 types of chefs you should know!
+Following are the top 8 different types of chefs you should know!

 Executive Chef